 - Incredible leaders believe in a higher power.
 They know they can’t go it alone.

 When a group chooses a leader to direct them, whom will they choose?
 The person brimming with purpose and passion, or one who possesses neither?
-A brilliant leader infuses those they serve with this same passion and positivity they, themselves, possess.
+A brilliant leader infuses those they serve with this same passion and positivity that they themselves possess.
 They motivate, inspire, and instill in others the will and drive to succeed.

 A leader brings about change, knows others are counting on them, and takes their responsibilities seriously.
 They are visionaries and instill this vision in those they serve.

 Without decisiveness, dedicated leadership isn’t possible.
-That is why we want responsible leaders in our government, to make sound decisions for us as a nation?
-Leaders come in all shapes and sizes, but a critical characteristic all inspirational leaders share, is the ability to think rationally, and act quickly.
+That is why we want responsible leaders in our government, to make sound decisions for us as a nation.

 They don’t play favorites, but treat everyone with the same respect, promoting trust and loyalty in those they lead.
 Beloved leaders are not created overnight, but work at developing the skills they know will make them great.
 They are compelled to be outstanding.